ksromero/api-lambda-example/README.md

 # API Lambda Example

-This project contains a simple API for practice purpose and maybe for new learners like me exploring the aws serverless world.
+This project contains a simple API for practice purpose and maybe for new learners like me who explores the aws serverless world.

 A user can have N of posts and has a daily limit of posts that we can attach.